jimrolf/mooculus/README.md

-**Assessment must be open-source.** When we ask our students to pay a publisher to get their homework graded, we are not only asking them to pay for points---we are also outsourcing our core mission.
+**Assessment must be open-source.** When we ask our students to pay a publisher to get their homework graded, we are not only asking them to pay for points&mdash;we are also outsourcing our core mission.
 Furthermore, the most engaged students will want to dig into the guts of the assessment platform, necessitating that our students can "open the hood" and look inside the assessment platform.
 For more on the